-Management of the Station has evaluated subsequent events through February 9, 2024, which is also the date of the financial statements were available to be issued.
-No subsequent events were noted during this evaluation that require recognition or disclosure in these financial statements, except for the following:
+Management of the Station has evaluated subsequent events through January 21, 2025, which is also the date the financial statements were available to be issued.
+No subsequent events were noted during this evaluation that require recognition or disclosure in these financial statements.